 Mercedes have taken pole at three Singapore Grands Prix – in 2014, 2016 and 2018.
 The team held a 100% appearance rate in the final part of qualifying here until 2022, when George Russell missed out on Q3 by qualifying 11th.

-2014 is the only season where Mercedes have locked-out the front row in Singapore, but Rosberg’s car issues saw him starting from the pit-lane that year.
-Aside from their poles and front row lock-outs, Nico Rosberg started from the front row in 2013 and Lewis Hamilton started from the front row in 2019 and George Russell started from the front row in 2023.
+2014 is the only season in which Mercedes have locked-out the front row in Singapore, but Rosberg’s car issues saw him starting from the pit-lane that year.
+Aside from their poles and front row lock-outs, Nico Rosberg started from the front row in 2013, Lewis Hamilton started from the front row in 2019 and George Russell started from the front row in 2023.

 The Enstone team won the inaugural World Championship Singapore Grand Prix in 2008 under their Renault guise.
 Their win came in controversial circumstances in 2008, as Nelson Piquet Jnr was instructed to crash in order to give victory to team-mate Fernando Alonso.

 Alonso also finished on the podium in the following season for the team, while Kimi Raikkonen recorded the team’s third and most recent podium finish at the circuit in 2013, under their Lotus guise.
-The team’s best result since their last podium finish was recorded by Jolyon Palmer, who finished sixth in the 2017 race.
+The team’s best result since their last podium finish is sixth, recorded by Jolyon Palmer in 2017 and by Pierre Gasly in 2023.

-Renault scored points in Singapore in all of the last four races at the Marina Bay Street Circuit prior to 2022, but the team recorded their first double retirement at the venue on their first appearance as Alpine last year.
+Renault scored points in Singapore in all of the last four races at the Marina Bay Street Circuit prior to 2022, but the team recorded their first double retirement at the venue on their first appearance as Alpine in 2022.

 Team Enstone’s best qualifying result at the Singapore Grand Prix is third place, recorded by Romain Grosjean in 2013.
 Fernando Alonso recorded their second top five qualification at the circuit with fifth place in 2022.

 Lewis Hamilton’s win at the 2009 Singapore Grand Prix is the only time McLaren have taken victory so far at the Marina Bay circuit.
-They last featured on the podium here when Jenson Button finished as runner-up, recording the team’s first podium finish at the track since Jenson Button’s second place in 2012.
+In 2023, Lando Norris finished as runner-up, recording the team’s first podium finish at the track since Jenson Button’s second place in 2012.

-Only two McLaren drivers have recorded a Q1 exit at the Singapore Grand Prix: Stoffel Vandoorne recorded McLaren’s first Q1 exit at the track in 2018, with their worst ever qualifying position at the track of 18th, while Daniel Ricciardo was eliminated in Q1 in 2022 and Oscar Piastri was out in Q1 in 2023.
+Only three McLaren drivers have recorded a Q1 exit at the Singapore Grand Prix: Stoffel Vandoorne recorded McLaren’s first Q1 exit at the track in 2018, with their worst ever qualifying position at the track of 18th, while Daniel Ricciardo was eliminated in Q1 in 2022 and Oscar Piastri was out in Q1 in 2023.

-In the last ten Singapore races, Esteban Gutiérrez, who qualified tenth in 2013, is the only one of the team’s drivers to have reached the final part of qualifying at this circuit.
-The team recorded double Q1 exits in both 2015 and 2017, but both cars reached Q2 for the first time since 2013 in 2018.
-Both drivers reached Q2 again in 2019.
+In the last 11 Singapore races, Esteban Gutiérrez, who qualified tenth in 2013, is the only one of the team’s drivers to have reached the final part of qualifying at this circuit.

 With Lance Stroll sixth and Sebastian Vettel eighth in 2022, the Silverstone-based team recorded their first finish with both cars in the top eight in Singapore since 2011.
 It was the first time that the team had scored at the Singapore Grand Prix since they were under their Force India guise in 2017.

-The team have had four DNFs in the last six races at the track.
-They have never recorded a double retirement here.
-Their best finish here came in 2012, when Paul di Resta scored an impressive fourth place result.
+The best finish for this team in Singapore came in 2012, when Paul di Resta scored an impressive fourth place result.